Rule 3701:1-66-05 | Medical general purpose radiographic equipment.

 Where the value of X1 and X2 are the average milligray/mAs values obtained at each of the two consecutive tube mA or mAs settings, or at two settings differing by no more than a factor of two where the mA or mAs selector provides continuous selection.

-(C) In addition to the applicable radiation safety rules in Chapter 3701:1-38 and rules 3701:1-66-02 and 3701:1-66-04 of the Administrative Code, the operator of general purpose radiographic equipment shall limit the useful beam to the area of clinical interest, not to exceed the size of the image receptor by more than two per cent of the source-to-image distance.
+(C) In addition to the applicable radiation safety rules in Chapter 3701:1-38 and rules 3701:1-66-02 and 3701:1-66-04 of the Administrative Code, the operator of general purpose radiographic equipment will limit the useful beam to the area of clinical interest, not to exceed the size of the image receptor by more than two per cent of the source-to-image distance.

 (1) Mobile and portable radiation-generating equipment which are:

-(2) Radiation emitted from the x-ray tube when a capacitor energy storage system is fully charged and the exposure switch, timer, or any discharge mechanism is not activated shall not exceed an air kerma of 0.26 microgray in one minute at five centimeters from any accessible surface of the diagnostic source assembly, with the beam-limiting device fully open; and
+(2) Radiation emitted from the x-ray tube when a capacitor energy storage system is fully charged and the exposure switch, timer, or any discharge mechanism is not activated will not exceed an air kerma of 0.26 microgray in one minute at five centimeters from any accessible surface of the diagnostic source assembly, with the beam-limiting device fully open; and

 (b) The proper use of source-to-image distance for the examination to assure the size of the radiation beam is no larger than necessary;